thewanionly/devfinder/README.md

-# Vite-React-TSJR
+# devfinder

-Vite-React-TSJR is a starter template for a Vite + React + TSJR (TypeScript, styled-components, Jest, React Testing Library) project.
+A web app that let's you search for a GitHub user and display user profile data.
+This app uses the GitHub users API.

 ## Technologies used

 1. Vite
 2. React
 3. TypeScript
-4. styled-components
+4. React Query
-5. Jest
+5. styled-components
-6. React Testing Library
+6. Framer motion

-## How to Use
+7. Jest

-TODO:
+8. React Testing Library

 ## Running the app